smwesten-usgs/prms/README.md

 # prms
-Unofficial fork of the USGS Precipitation Runoff Simulation Model (PRMS)
+Unofficial fork of the USGS Precipitation Runoff Simulation Model (PRMS).
+The official USGS webpage for this code is https://wwwbrr.cr.usgs.gov/projects/SW_MoWS/PRMS.html

 Disclaimer
 ----------